Gkjsdll/DunDefNetManager/README.md

 ### waitSeconds
 (`default: 15`)

+Ignored if you do not have any Hyper V virtual network interfaces.

-Determines how long to wait between enabling normal & HyperV virtual network interfaces.
+Determines how long to wait between re-enabling normal & HyperV virtual network interfaces.

 An error will be shown when running [portableMode](#portablemode) if you have any HyperV interfaces which need more time, in which case you should increase this number.

 [^1]: [Steam discussion on issue hosting game](https://steamcommunity.com/app/65800/discussions/0/617320628261238972/)